efemberg11/GeoModel_rmakhman/documentation/docs/fullsimlight/plugins/index.md

 # Plugins Examples

-FullSimLight provides a convenient mechanism for users to extend their simulations through plugins in the form of shared libraries.
+`fullSimLight` provides a convenient mechanism for users to extend their simulations through plugins in the form of shared libraries.
 Plugins can be used to add:

 - Geometry description
 - User Actions